sphinx-doc/sphinx/doc/config.rst

 .. confval:: latex_appendices

-   Documents to append as an appendix to all manuals.
+   A list of document names to append as an appendix to all manuals.

 .. confval:: latex_preamble

    Additional LaTeX markup for the preamble.

+   Keep in mind that backslashes must be doubled in Python string literals to avoid interpretation as escape sequences.

 .. confval:: latex_use_modindex